Cloud seeding: China

 The largest cloud seeding system is in the People's Republic of China.
 They believe that it increases the amount of rain over several increasingly arid regions, including its capital city, Beijing, by firing silver iodide rockets into the sky where rain is desired.
-There is even political strife caused by neighboring regions that accuse each other of "stealing rain" using cloud seeding.
+There is even political strife caused by neighbouring regions that accuse each other of "stealing rain" using cloud seeding.
 China used cloud seeding in Beijing just before the 2008 Olympic Games in order to have a dry Olympic season.
 In February 2009, China also blasted iodide sticks over Beijing to artificially induce snowfall after four months of drought, and blasted iodide sticks over other areas of northern China to increase snowfall.
 The snowfall in Beijing lasted for approximately three days and led to the closure of 12 main roads around Beijing.
 At the end of October 2009 Beijing claimed it had its earliest snowfall since 1987 due to cloud seeding.
-According to "research paper from Tsinghua University, the Chinese weather authorities used weather modification to ensure the sky was clear and lower air pollution" on July 1, 2021.
-The Chinese Communist party celebrated its centenary on July 1 with a major celebration.
+According to "research paper from Tsinghua University, the Chinese weather authorities used weather modification to ensure the sky was clear and lower air pollution" on 1 July 2021, as the Chinese Communist party celebrated its centenary with a major celebration.
 The celebration took place in Tiananmen Square.
-The paper was published on November 26, 2021 in a peer-review journal called Environment Science (via South China Morning Post).
+The paper was published on 26 November 2021 in a peer-review journal called Environment Science (via South China Morning Post).
 The research shows that the Chinese government used cloud-seeding techniques to force rainfall the evening before the celebration event.
 This rainfall lowered the amount of PM2.5 pollution by more than two-thirds.
 That helped improve the air quality at the time from "moderate" to "good".